Offset Mortgage Calculators

 Calculating your overpayments

-Some offset mortgages come with flexible features such as the ability to make overpayments, as either an additional monthly or a lump sum.
+Some offset mortgages come with flexible features such as the ability to make overpayments, as an additional monthly or a lump sum.
 To work out what your mortgage balance will look like with extra payments factored in, work out the difference between your mortgage loan and the amount of savings you’re offsetting, and run the results through the calculator below.

 Mortgage Overpayments Calculator